 Farming and ranching are integral aspects of New Mexico's economy, history and culture.
 Although agriculture represents one of our state's largest industries, farmers and ranchers face serious challenges, such as drought, wildfires and lack of services for rural communities.
 I'm proud to be the first New Mexican member of Congress to serve on the House Agriculture Committee.
+This role allows me the opportunity to ensure New Mexico's farmers and ranchers have the tools to provide American consumers with a safe and affordable food supply, to represent consumers on food safety and nutrition issues, to advocate for small businesses and affordable housing, and to pursue investments in rural economic development and renewable energy.

 The current campaign finance system in this country is broken and the Supreme Court’s Citizens United decision has harmed the integrity of our democracy.
 More and more money is secret and subject to abuse by organizations, donors and the government itself.
+As a member of the House Committee on Oversight and Government Reform, I’m working to overturn the Citizens United decision, help eliminate “dark money” in politics and increase transparency by ensuring that the public is aware of the source of campaign spending.

 As a mother of two and a proud graduate of the University of New Mexico, I understand the vital role education plays in creating a strong economy and preparing our children to compete in a competitive global market.
 It is so important that we make investments in our education system—especially early childhood education, support and retain effective teachers, and give parents a greater role in their children’s education.
 Our state’s national laboratories and premier institutions of higher learning create many opportunities, but we need the right federal policies and investments to ensure that our schools, teachers, and children have the best opportunity to succeed.

 My top priority is getting our economy moving and putting New Mexicans back to work.
 I support small businesses and entrepreneurial enterprises which are key components in our economy’s recovery.
 To that end, I am advocating for a viable economy with corporate citizens that provide good paying jobs and set the path for a prosperous economic future.
+I am also working to protect Sandia National Labs and Kirtland Air Force Base from misguided budget cuts that harm their critical missions and the local jobs they support.

 As a member of the House Equality Caucus, I strongly supported the Supreme Court’s ruling in Obergefell v.
-Hodges, which once and for all legalized same-sex marriage and held that the right to marry is guaranteed by the 14th Amendment of the U.S.
+Hodges, which once and for all legalized same-sex marriage and held that the right to marry is guaranteed by the 14th Amendment of the U.S. Constitution.
+This was a historic moment in our nation's continued fight for equality and for the millions of Americans who have been denied the ability to recognize their love through marriage for too long.
+Unfortunately, we still have much more work to do.
+LGBT Americans continue to face discrimination in their communities and workplaces and Congress must strengthen protections for LGBT Americans.

 I've spent my entire career fighting for New Mexico's seniors.
 As the Director of the New Mexico State Agency on Aging and then as Cabinet Secretary of the Department of Aging and Long-Term Services, I worked to protect seniors from scam artists, helped seniors remain in their homes, and addressed poor quality care in nursing homes, even going undercover to investigate reports of patient abuse and neglect.
 I also expanded critical services for seniors and fought for new programs to address end-of-life care issues and provide legal services to seniors throughout New Mexico.
 As a member of Congress, I’ve worked to preserve and strengthen federal programs that support seniors’ health and financial well-being and to provide additional support for seniors who need long-term supports and services and their caregivers.